kgtam-byte/DSC80_FINAL_PROJECT/README.md

 - Training RMSE: **4,754 minutes**
 - Test RMSE: **7,114 minutes**

-The baseline model is not particularly strong — a test RMSE of ~7,114 minutes (~4.9 days) is large relative to the dataset's median outage duration of roughly 1,500 minutes.
+The baseline model is not particularly strong, a test RMSE of ~7,114 minutes (~4.9 days) is large relative to the dataset's median outage duration of roughly 1,500 minutes.
 This is expected given we are using only two features and a linear model, but it establishes a useful benchmark for improvement in the final model.

 ---

 ## Final Model

-**Model:** Random Forest Regressor in a `sklearn` Pipeline, selected for its ability to capture non-linear interactions between features — important here because outage severity likely depends on complex combinations of location, climate, and cause that a linear model cannot capture.
+**Model:** Random Forest Regressor in a `sklearn` Pipeline, selected for its ability to capture non-linear interactions between features, its important here because outage severity likely depends on complex combinations of location, climate, and cause that a linear model cannot capture.

 **New Features Engineered:**
 - `LOG_POPULATION` — log-transform of state population.
 Population is right-skewed; log-transforming compresses extreme values and makes the relationship with outage duration more linear.
 Larger populated states likely have more complex grid infrastructure, making outages harder to resolve quickly.
 - `SEASON` — derived from `MONTH` by binning into Winter/Spring/Summer/Fall.
 Captures broad seasonal demand patterns more cleanly than raw month numbers, since both summer (heat waves) and winter (storms) are high-severity seasons.

-**Additional Features:** `CLIMATE.REGION`, `CLIMATE.CATEGORY`, `TOTAL.SALES`, `POPPCT_URBAN` — all providing richer context about the regional grid and climate environment that influences how long outages last.
+**Additional Features:** `CLIMATE.REGION`, `CLIMATE.CATEGORY`, `TOTAL.SALES`, `POPPCT_URBAN` , all providing richer context about the regional grid and climate environment that influences how long outages last.

 **Hyperparameter Tuning:** `GridSearchCV` with 5-fold cross-validation over `max_depth` in {5, 10, 20} and `n_estimators` in {100, 200}.
 Best parameters: `max_depth=5`, `n_estimators=100`.